gourab-rout/https-basic-auth/readme.md

 ## Generating Certificate

-Generate a keystore if you don’t have one already.
+Generate a keystore if you donâ€™t have one already.
 This command creates a file named keystore.jks.
 Before proceeding, verify that this file exists and appears in the folder src/main/resources.

 ```